The initiative to enjoy the magic of mountains is a gift to yourself.

 Mountains are like great friends.
 They are always there when you need them.
-My relationship with nature continues to be a very important part of my life and a very powerful and personal growth experience.
+The relationship with nature continues to be a very important part of any life as well as a very powerful and personal growth experience.

-Within my journey, I have discovered there are many people who work very hard to promote and protect our natural environment.
+Within the journey, there are many people who work very hard to promote and protect the natural environment.
 It is a matter of balance.

 There is a poignant website, anonymously authored by DSD, called Summit Stones and Adventure Musings.
-It is possible DSD and I shall meet one day, perhaps wandering on the same trail.
-DSD’s roots seem firmly founded with Outward Bound, an organization making positive changes to thousands of lives by challenging the enormity and power of nature.
+DSD's roots seem firmly anchored with Outward Bound, an organization making positive changes to thousands of lives by challenging the enormity and power of nature.

 Some sites combine a great passion for the wilderness with initiatives to raise funding for victims of major illness like MS and Cancer.
 There are support sites to promote and improve quality of life for seniors.

-The initiative is a collective gesture to promote our passion, and to combine effort and initiative with potential benefit to nature and people.
+The initiative is a collective gesture to promote passion for the wilderness, and to combine effort and initiative with potential benefit to nature and people.

 The past few years have been economically challenging for many fund-raising organizations.
-They need our support to continue their valuable contribution.
+They need continuing support for their valuable contribution.

-Check out Kraig Becker’s Commentary on ‘The Adventure Blog’.
-Also, Rick McCharles of Best Hike shares his personally imposed responsiblity to spread the message.
-Please take a few minutes to discover the efforts being made by individuals and groups to raise awareness and funding which will support valuable contributions to people and the planet.
+Please take a few minutes to discover the efforts by individuals and groups to raise awareness and funding which will support valuable contributions to people and the planet.
 Perhaps it will change your life for the better too.